 The move toward real-time and programmable settlement changes risk architecture, liquidity management, and the role of central counterparties.
 Institutions that have not redesigned their settlement governance for atomic settlement will face structural disadvantage as T+1 moves toward T+0.

 Tokenisation of securities, deposits, and real-world assets on distributed ledger infrastructure is moving from pilot to institutional production.
-The governance, custody, and regulatory positioning decisions being made now will determine which institutions hold structural advantage in the tokenised asset market.
+The governance, custody, and structural positioning decisions being made now will determine which institutions hold structural advantage in the tokenised asset market.

 Central bank digital currencies are not digital cash.
 They are programmable monetary infrastructure.
 The architectural decisions being made by central banks on CBDC design will reshape the relationship between commercial banks and central banks in ways that are not reversible.